biobakery/humann/doc/UserManual.md

 	``hg clone https://bitbucket.org/biobakery/humann2 ``

 	Note: Creating a clone of the repository requires [Mercurial](http://mercurial.selenic.com/) to be installed.
+Once the clone is created you can always update to the latest version of the repository with `` $ hg pull --update ``.

 ### 2. Install HUMAnN2 ###